momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

 - Fencers aim both weapons independently with the game's own heavy aim; hand weapons ride the controllers, shoulder weapons sit on your shoulders.
 - **8-player online co-op** (EDF6MultiSlot).
 It only applies when you host: unless you switch it on and make an eight-player room, ordinary online play is untouched.
-You can also copy the armour of the lowest player of your own class in the room, so playing alongside a beginner does not leave you far behind in health.
+You can also match your armour to the lowest player of your own class in the room -- the lowest in the room if nobody else is on it -- so playing alongside a beginner does not leave you far behind in health.
 - **HD textures** (2x), built from your own game files.
 - Compact HUD: radar, armour and weapons sit together at the corner of your view, or on the inside of a wrist.
 - Menus float in the room; subtitles and messages sit on a panel in front of you.
 Other players' nameplates float over their heads and show through walls.